BlogTrip GuidesThe Ultimate Guide to the Italian Dolomites

 The Italian Dolomites are one of those bucket-list places.
 Stunning mountains, great hiking, beautiful food and a vacation steeped in La Dolce Vita.
 A few days in the Dolomites is never enough.
 Below are our tips for planning your holiday in the Dolomites.

-Throughout centuries, the mountains – formed by pale dolomitic limestone – were eroded.
-Jagged peaks, sheer cliffs, massive rock faces and deep, narrow valleys are common throughout the range, widely regarded as being one of the most spectacular mountain landscapes in the world.
+Throughout centuries, the Dolomites, formed by pale dolomitic limestone, have eroded.
+Jagged peaks, sheer cliffs, massive rock faces and deep, narrow valleys are common throughout the Dolomite range, widely regarded as being one of the most spectacular mountain landscapes in the world.

 Spanning 141,903 hectares, the Dolomites were named a UNESCO World Heritage Site in 2009 for both their beauty and earth-science value.
 The wide variety and high concentration of limestone formations in one area is unique to this mountain range and the exposed geography provides scientists and visitors alike a small glimpse of marine life in the Triassic period.